linkerd/website/linkerd.io/content/2/faq/_index.md

 ## Does Linkerd require Kubernetes?

-Linkerd 2.x currently requires Kubernetes, though this will change in the future.
+Linkerd 2.x currently requires Kubernetes.
 Linkerd 1.x can be installed on any platform, and supports Kubernetes, DC/OS, Mesos, Consul, and ZooKeeper-based environments.

 ## Where's the Linkerd roadmap?

-As a community project, there is no official roadmap.
-A glance at the [active GitHub issues](https://github.com/linkerd/linkerd2/issues) will give you a sense of what is in store for the future.
+As a community project, there is no formal roadmap, but a glance at the [active GitHub issues](https://github.com/linkerd/linkerd2/issues) will give you a sense of what is in store for the future.